-This assignment will take you through 3 tasks implementing and using functions in assembly.
+This assignment will take you through 2 tasks implementing and using functions in assembly.
 You will be also asked to write some C (pseudo-)code as a blueprint for your assembly.
 The C code does not need to compile or run, but needs to reflect the functionality.
 Feel free to rely on your Java knowledge here.
+If in doubt, leave comments.